-Counted as one of the three major fire festivals in Japan, Taimatsu Akashi is a seasonal tradition in the fall in Sukagawa that boasts a history of over 420 years.
-It is said to have been started in order to console the spirits of the many soldiers who lost their lives in a battle in which an army led by Masamune Date captured Sukagawa Castle.
+Sukagawa’s autumn tradition boasts a history of more than 420 years.
+The festival is said to have been started in order to console the spirits of the many soldiers who lost their lives in a battle in which an army led by Masamune Date captured Sukagawa Castle.
 Around 30 wooden torches are erected on Mt.
-Gorozan and set on fire, including a huge wooden torch called the Ohtaimatsu that weighs three tons and is 10 meters long.
-The spectacle of the wooden torches blazing against the backdrop of a Taimatsu-Daiko drum performance is quite simply like a Warring States scroll that has come to life.
+Gorozan and set on fire, including a huge wooden torch called the Ohtaimatsu that weighs three tons and is 10 meters high.
+The spectacle of the wooden torches blazing against the backdrop of a Taimatsu-Daiko drum performance is like a Warring States scroll that has come to life.

 |Event Dates||Mid-November every year (tentative)|

 |Event Details||Every year on the second Saturday of November

 |Location (venue)||Taimatsu-dori street and in Midorigaoka Park|

 |Address||Atagoyama, Sukagawa-shi, Fukushima|

 Event organizers may change the date and time.
 Please check the official website.